jenkins-x/jx-docs/content/en/v3/admin/guides/tls_dns.md

 ![Working TLS](/images/v3/working_tls.png)

-Once this is working you can switch to the production service from Lets Encrypt.
-Clone your cluster git repository and change the jx-requirements.yaml enabling production:
+Once this is working you can switch any of the configuration using your cluster git repository and change the jx-requirements.yaml, e.g. toggling the cert-manager production service or editing the email address used:

 ```yaml
 ingress: